GLOBAL MARKETS-Upbeat U.S. jobs data lifts shares, dollar

 * Announced 224 homes closed in February 2017, compared to 245 home closings in February 2016

-NEW YORK, March 9 Global stocks rose and the dollar rallied on Friday after U.S. jobs data beat expectations and provided a fresh sign that the world's biggest economy is recovering.
+LONDON, March 9 Shares rose and the dollar hit a new 9-1/2 month high against the yen on Friday after key U.S. jobs data beat expectations, providing a further sign that the recovery of the world's biggest economy is becoming more sustainable.

-U.S. employment grew solidly for a third straight month in February as employers added 227,000 jobs to their payrolls, the Labor Department said, even though the unemployment rate held at a three-year low of 8.3 percent.

-The data lifted the dollar to multi-month highs against other currencies and initially pushed commodity prices lower.
-Brent oil prices slipped to around $125 a barrel and gold fell sharply before recovering.

-Trading, however, was moderate and many market participants were still on sidelines, according to Michael Woolfolk, currency strategist at BNY Mellon in New York.

-"I think there is cautious optimism, but I think the European debt crisis is one of the factors that's keeping people from going all in."
+The dollar extended gains against the yen and the euro as stronger-than-forecast February jobs data added to recent surveys highlighting the U.S. economy's underlying strength and suggesting there would be less need for further monetary stimulus from the Federal Reserve.

+"This number confirms that U.S. employment continues on an upward trajectory, and it adds clout to those who are saying that QE3 is not the right option at this time," said Adam Button, currency analyst at Forexlive in Montreal.

+The pace of recovery in the labour market is still too slow to do much to absorb the 23.8 million Americans who are either out of work or underemployed, but spurred risk appetite as it raised hopes that an improving U.S. economy will boost the global economic outlook.

+Gold eased 0.4 percent to $1,692/39 an ounce as the dollar strengthened while safe-haven U.S. Treasuries and German Bund futures dipped.

-Global stocks, as measured by the MSCI world equity index were up 0.1 percent, while Europe's FTSEurofirst 300 index of blue chip shares, which had been flat, rose 0.2 percent after the U.S. jobs data.
+Global stocks, as measured by the MSCI world equity index were up 0.2 percent while Europe's FTSEurofirst 300 index of blue chip shares, which had been flat, rose 0.4 percent after the jobs data.

-Brent crude futures traded near break-even at $125.46 a barrel after early declines.
-U.S. light sweet crude oil rose 79 cents to $107.37 a barrel.

-Safe-haven U.S. and German government debt fell.
-The benchmark 10-year U.S. Treasury note was down 10/32 in price to yield 2.05 percent.
+The euro extended losses against the dollar following the jobs figures, after succumbing to profit taking early on Friday after Greece as expected successfully closed a bond swap, averting the immediate risk of an unruly default.

 * Announced 224 homes closed in February 2017, compared to 245 home closings in February 2016